scrive/elm-json-forms/README.md

 ## 3.0.0

-* Validate fields only when `onblur` is triggered on an non-empty field
+* Validate fields only when `onblur` is triggered, and the field is non-empty
 * Add `toggle` property for checkboxes
 * Optimization: Generate UI Schema only when necessary